Rio-Nyx/Computer-Graphics-Algorithms/README.md

 # Computer-Graphics-Algorithms
-Implementation of various computer graphics algorithms
+Implementation of various computer graphics algorithms and their visualisations